Skip to main content

 TL;DR: For best results, use the default combinators and operators or map your custom combinators/operators to the defaults with transformQuery.

-While formatQuery technically accepts query objects of type RuleGroupTypeAny (i.e. RuleGroupType or RuleGroupTypeIC), it is not guaranteed to process a query correctly unless the query also conforms to the type DefaultRuleGroupTypeAny (i.e. DefaultRuleGroupType or DefaultRuleGroupTypeIC).
+While formatQuery technically accepts query objects of type RuleGroupTypeAny (i.e., RuleGroupType or RuleGroupTypeIC), it is not guaranteed to process a query correctly unless the query also conforms to the type DefaultRuleGroupTypeAny (i.e., DefaultRuleGroupType or DefaultRuleGroupTypeIC).

 For example, assume your implementation replaces the default "between" operator ({ name: "between", label: "between" }) with { name: "b/w", label: "b/w" }.
 Any rules using this operator would have operator: "b/w" instead of operator: "between".
 So if a query looked like this...